chinnisaimohan/CPU---Scheduling/README.md

 Navigate into the cloned repository: cd CPU---Scheduling

 Open the project in your preferred code editor: For example, if you're using Visual Studio Code, you can run: code .
+This project has 2 branches one "main" and "SampleI/O".
+main: contains 2 files Code.cpp and README.md
+Code.cpp is for cpp code and README is for instructions as mentioned in forms SampleI/O branch conatins README.md file which conatins sample input/output format.

 Running cpp code : Save the code which was named as Code.cpp in main directory in VS Code with a name (for example Code.cpp) .
 It then compiles the Code.cpp file into an executable (Code.exe) using the g++ compiler.
 The compiled executable is executed with input.
 Note: If we use online compilers few may work one line to line and waits for the user to give input and my project is so ease to handle or give input.